How to Visit Izamal Mexico – Yucatan Yellow town

 The main entrance is on the east side and its stairs lead you up to the statue of the Virgin Mary, which is, unsurprisingly, one of the most photographed angles.

-The monastery of San Antonio de Padua was built by the Spanish conquerors in the 16th century, finished in 1561, and as seems to be the case with many other new cities rebuilt from Mayan sites, reuses the same kind of white stone which is now a prestigious and scarce resource for modern, eco-trendy architecture.
+The Spanish conquerors built the monastery of San Antonio de Padua in the 16th century, finished in 1561, and as seems to be the case with many other new cities rebuilt from Mayan sites, reuses the same kind of white stone which is now a prestigious and scarce resource for modern, eco-trendy architecture.

-The yellow monastery is located in the heart of Izamal dominating the main square and getting all the attention.
-You can walk around the cluster and get inside the church if open.
+The yellow monastery is located in the heart of Izamal, dominating the main square and getting all the attention.
+You can walk around the cluster and get inside the church if it is open.

 Another very important fact worth mentioning is the historical period of the so-called “Green Gold era” from 1880 to 1915 when the huge fields and the prosperous soil around the town favored the cultivation of the Henequen plant (Agave), endemic of Yucatan and much like a gold mine at that time.